CLASSES AND STUDIES

 So, who are we?
 We’re mostly couples who have cleared out our nests.
 Many are grandparents, some even great-grandparents.
 Some of us are single.
 But all of us are family!
 Our age range (not that that matters) is roughly 65 to 85.

-We hope you will take the opportunity to visit The Friendship Class.
-Come and experience that special togetherness in Christ.
+We hope you will take the opportunity to visit the Friendship Class.
+Come and experience our special togetherness in Christ.
 We meet every Sunday with fellowship beginning at 10:05 AM in room 158 for in-person participation and on Zoom for virtual participation.
 Average attendance is 85 counting both in-person and Zoom.

 Lessons are taught by class members and outside speakers on biblical topics as well as other topics relevant to the class.
 This group has a strong mission outreach emphasis as well as monthly social events.